verlab/SceneUnderstanding_CIARP_2017/README.md

 # Project #

-This code is based on the paper __A Robust Indoor Scene Recognition Method based on Sparse Representation__ on the __22nd Iberoamerican Congress on Pattern Recognition__ (CIARP 2017).
+This code is based on the paper __A Robust Indoor Scene Recognition Method based on Sparse Representation__ presented on the __22nd Iberoamerican Congress on Pattern Recognition__ (CIARP 2017).
 The goal of this software is to build a robust representation of scene images, that conveys global as well as local information, for the task of scene recognition.
 We  built  an  over-complete dictionary  whose  base  vectors  are feature vectors extracted from fragments of a scene, and the final representation of an image is a linear combination of the visual features of objects’ fragments.

 ## Contact ##